LA-CoNGA/Preparation/syllabus/OurSyllabus/data_programming/StatisticsSyllabus.md

+(comments from the discussion)
+The first classical sections can remain more or less as they are.
+The section on ML has to start with simpler examples There should be a section on Bayesian stats
+This syllabus needs more details on the interaction lectures/training The terminology should cover both the physicists' language and the outsider world.
+(\comments)

 # Title Probability and Statistics

 Instructor:

-Number of hours: 16 hours of classes over one month, 16 hours of training
+Number of hours: 24 hours of classes over one month, 16 hours of training

 Number of ECTS: to be defined